Protecting communities in catastrophic incidents

 The Solution

 Lincolnshire Resilience Forum worked with consultants from Esri UK’s Professional Services group to build a range of solutions with Esri’s ArcGIS system to improve collaboration and information sharing.
-“Professional Services was second to none,” says Steve Eason-Harris, Emergency Planning Officer at Lincolnshire County Council.
+“Professional Services was second to none,” says Steve Eason-Harris, Chair of the Tactical GIS Cell in Lincolnshire Resilience Forum and Emergency Planning and Business Continuity Officer at Lincolnshire Fire and Rescue Service.
 “With Esri UK’s support, we hit the ground running and got things right the first time.”

-Using this ArcGIS solution, Lincolnshire Resilience Forum can quickly identify critical national and local infrastructure (such as gas and oil terminals) plan evacuation routes, forward command points and places of safety, and model potential hazards to establish wider impacts.
-The ArcGIS solution also allows officers to identify property and vulnerable people at risk and calculate the time it takes for officers to door knock an area, before deploying operational staff to the scene, reducing the time needed to directly warn and inform the public.
+Using this dashboard, Lincolnshire Resilience Forum can quickly identify critical national and local infrastructure (such as gas and oil terminals), plan evacuation routes, forward command points and places of safety, and model potential hazards to establish wider impacts.
+The ArcGIS solution allows officers to identify property and vulnerable people at risk and calculate the time it takes for officers to door knock an area, before deploying operational staff to the scene, reducing the time needed to directly warn and inform the public.

 Lincolnshire Resilience Forum has also developed a series of ArcGIS Field Map apps to make it far easier for first responders to collect and share information, on the ground, about damage to infrastructure or new risks.
 First responders can also use apps built with ArcGIS Survey123 to record contact information for people who are evacuating their homes, register the people sheltering in rest centres and highlight any urgent medication or support needs individuals may have.